 University employees may have the need to access the University’s information systems from computing devices and locations other than their regular workspace or outside the University’s network.
 Remote access puts systems at higher risk of attacks and unauthorized access, which represents a higher risk to the confidentiality, integrity, and availability of University information.
 Additional precautions should be taken by employees when working remotely.

-If you access University information systems remotely, the Office of the Chief Information Security Officer (CISO) encourages you to consider the following:
+If you access University information systems remotely, the Office of Information Security (OIS) encourages you to consider the following:

 - Keep systems up to date by enabling automatic updates in the operating system and applications.

 - Use anti-virus software and configure it to automatically update.